 The DJI Phantom 4 Pro comes with an integrated gimbal that can capture stunning photos and videos in 4k.
 If you want to know more about this awesome model, you can watch this amazing DJI Phantom 4 Pro V2 video.

 Yuneec Typhoon H – this unique multirotor quadcopter has everything you could ever need in a drone.
-It can shoot video at 4K and capture 12 megapixel still images with its 3-axis stabilized gimbal, while it also have the ability to smoothly fly around on autopilot modes like Orbit, Points of Interest (POI), Journey mode which follows a route for visuals such as cable cam shots or curved paths.
+It can shoot video at 4K and capture 12 megapixel still images with its 3-axis stabilized gimbal, while it also have the ability to fly around on autopilot modes like Orbit smoothly, Points of Interest (POI), Journey mode which follows a route for visuals such as cable cam shots or curved paths.

 Curve Cable Cam Mode allows users to set up odd-shaped camera movements that follow an imaginary curve path all without using cables or any other attachments.
 A new innovative feature that comes with a drone is Follow Me / Watch me mode – this tracks your mobile device’s GPS location so it knows where you are.